tomeo/notes/git/change-commit-message.md

 ```

 ### If the commit has been pushed
+Don't do this if there is any risk at all that someone else has already pulled your commit.

 ```
 git commit --amend -m "New commit message." git push --force branch-name